 |Maximum size polished||300 × 220 × 180 mm|

 |Maximum size Color Touch||274 x 274 x 380 mm|

 |Maximum size Color Resist||274 x 274 x 380 mm|

 The maximum size of your models are limited by the physical size of our 3D printers – nothing can be printed larger than the printer bed.

 There is no minimum size for polyamide prints, keeping in mind minimum thickness for walls and structural aspects, to ensure the object will not break is 0.6 mm.

-The walls of your design must adhere to a minimum thickness of 0.6 mm in order to guarantee the structure will not break.
-If the walls of your model are less than 0.6 mm, you can to add a support structure to maintain stability.
+The walls of your design must adhere to a minimum thickness of 0.8 mm in order to guarantee the structure will not break.
+If the walls of your model are less than 0.8 mm, you can add a support structure to maintain stability.

-With a 0.6 wall thickness, your design will be slightly flexible.
-To obtain more rigidity, we advise you to choose a 2 mm wall thickness.
+With a 0.8 wall thickness, your design will be slightly flexible.
+To obtain more rigidity, we advise a 2mm wall thickness.

-Thin walls supporting large, heavy plastic models can warp under the weight of itself.
+Thin walls supporting large, heavy models can warp under the weight of itself.

 Sculpteo offers an online solidity check tool which highlights parts of the print that may be too thin for a print.
 From there you are able to tweak your design in order to create an object that is an appropriate thickness.
 To use it, you just need to upload your 3D file, select your material and click on “Verification” tab.